Hooded carpetshark

 The hooded carpetshark (Hemiscyllium strahani) is a bamboo shark in the family Hemiscylliidae found around Papua New Guinea, between latitudes 5° S and 10° S, and longitude 144° E and 153° E. Its length is up to 75 cm.
 Like other longtailed carpetsharks, it can use its strong pectoral fins to walk on land for a short period of time.
+The hooded carpetshark is heavily wanted in the aquarium trade, the result is making this shark endangered.